 Our intensive specialist brain rehabilitation service takes patients referred informally, as well as those subject to Deprivation of Liberty Safeguards (DOLS).
-On admission service users are assessed by our full multi-disciplinary team including neuropsychiatry, neuropsychology, occupational, physio and speech and language therapists.
-Our highly skilled team is qualified in dealing with patients with disinhibited and aggressive behaviour.
+On admission service-users are assessed by our full multi-disciplinary team, including neuropsychiatry, neuropsychology, occupational, physio and speech and language therapists.
+Our highly skilled team is qualified in caring for patients with disinhibited and aggressive behaviour.

 Care is tailored for patients who require behaviour management as well as physical and cognitive rehabilitation.
 Our expertise lies in supporting people who are experiencing serious psychological distress, including suicidal tendencies, and require intensive psychological therapy.

-Our care environments are designed and equipped to meet the needs of service users with physical disabilities.
-Following assessment by our multi-disciplinary team, we assess what therapeutic activities patients need to develop new ways of completing daily living activities, as well as help them learn how to use specially adapted aids to promote independence.
-We foster positive risk-taking and much of our rehabilitation is carried out in real life settings, such as going to the shops.
-We are looking forward to offering patients that come to our new Hawthorne House facility the advantages of being located in a thriving city centre location and seek to exploit opportunities such as close proximity to the nearby education centres.
+Our care environments are designed and equipped to meet the needs of service-users with physical disabilities.
+Following assessment by our multi-disciplinary team, we assess which therapeutic activities patients need to develop new ways of completing daily living activities, as well as help them learn how to use specially adapted aids to promote independence.
+We foster positive risk-taking and much of our rehabilitation is carried out in real-life settings, such as going to the shops.

-Our offering complements other neuro disability services in the county, providing a care pathway which starts with in-patient rehabilitation through to community placement, as well as short stay, secure, crisis admissions.
+Our offering complements other neurodisability services in the county, providing a care pathway which starts with in-patient rehabilitation through to community placement, as well as short stay, secure and crisis admissions.

 We have developed our service to plug a gap in the existing service provision and are particularly keen to accept referrals from patients who have become institutionalised.